-Returning to work after a holiday can be tough.
+Returning to work after a holiday can be challenging.
 Prolong the holiday feeling for when you’re back at work with my three tips.

-Your diary is full of team catch up meetings, project debriefs, client update calls, never mind the mountain of emails you’ve got to wade through.
+Your diary is full of team catch-up meetings, project debriefs, and client update calls, never mind the mountain of emails you’ve got to wade through.
 While extending your holiday time is a nice thought, it’s probably not one set in reality.
-But if you could prolong the holiday feeling for when you’re back to work after a holiday, well that is certainly within your control.
+But if you could prolong the holiday feeling for when you’re back to work after a holiday, well, that is certainly within your control.

 Now let me clarify.
 When I talk about prolonging the holiday feeling, I’m not talking about your manager agreeing to a daily ‘cocktail hour’ or sun loungers in the car park.
-It’s about acknowledging your emotional wellbeing is on an equal footing to your capability to perform your role.
+It’s about acknowledging that your emotional well-being equals your capability to perform your role.
 It’s your energy source powering your performance.
 And the longer you can prolong this positive energy, the better.

-While you’ve been away from the office, your mind, body and soul have experienced a break from the daily grind and routine.
-You’ve rested, relaxed and in doing so, you’re now re-energised to go again.
+While you’ve been away from the office, your mind, body, and soul have experienced a break from the daily grind and routine.
+You’ve rested and relaxed, and in doing so, you’re now re-energised to go again.

 But this is where the challenge lies.
-You see, many people return to work and try to go from zero-to-productive all at once, usually within the first hour!
-If you want to avoid the holiday blues and instead, prolong your holiday feeling so that its more than just a distant memory here’s what you can do.
+You see, many people return to work and try to go from zero to productive all at once, usually within the first hour!
+If you want to avoid the holiday blues and prolong your holiday feeling so that it’s more than just a distant memory, here’s what you can do.